7 Principles of testing

-One of the most crucial elements of software development is testing, which can be extremely difficult to structure correctly so as to ensure maximum efficiency.
-As a result, it is always worth going back over your processes and methodology to check that best practice is being adhered to, something the team at eTestware regularly do.
-A good starting point in this is to revisit the International Software Testing Qualifications Board (ISTQB) and their list of the seven principles of testing…
+One of the most crucial elements of software development is testing.
+This can be extremely difficult to structure correctly so as to ensure maximum efficiency.
+As a result, it is always worth going back over your processes and methodology.
+This is to check that best practice is being adhered to, something the team at eTestware regularly do.
+A good starting point is the International Software Testing Qualifications Board’s (ISTQB) list of the 7 principles of testing.

 During testing, it might be that the majority of defects discovered are related to a small number of modules.
 These modules might be particularly complex, or they could feature legacy code but whatever the reason, this is essentially the software testing world’s version of the Pareto Principle – i.e., 80% of the defects will be found within 20% of the modules being tested.